Today, I have a guest post.

 One of the biggest lies in business is “Do what you love, and the money will follow.”
-It’s great if you can find a niche that’s profitable and close to your heart, but if you have to choose between the two, always choose the more profitable one.
+It’s great to find a profitable niche close to your heart, but if you have to choose between the two, always choose the more profitable one.

 This doesn’t mean losing out on a fulfilling career in favor of a lucrative one in an industry you hate.
-You’ll likely spend 40 or more hours every week immersed in the products, details, culture, and priorities of that industry.
+You’ll likely spend 40 or more hours every week immersed in that industry’s products, details, culture, and priorities.
 You’d better at least like it, or you’ve signed up for a miserable life.

 However, the point of e-commerce is to quickly get to the level where you engage with it as little as possible.
 So sell what sells, regardless of whether or not it sets you on fire.
 Serve your passions with the financial and time independence e-commerce gives you.